yash-sharma1/docs-site/docs/smart-chain/validator/guideline.md

 ## Steps to Be a Validator Candidate

-### 1. Configure your VPSnetwork ports, ssl, firewall
+### 1. Configure your VPS network ports, ssl, firewall

 !!!
 Note
 	If you are running a node in Testnet, 2CPU/8GB of RAM is sufficient.

-We recommend using popular cloud providers as there reliability and uptime are close to 100%.
+We recommend using popular cloud providers as their reliability and uptime are close to 100%.
 These servers would be a good starting point:
 * DigitalOcean: CPU optimized droplet 32GB/16CPU
 * Amazon EC2: C5 instance
 * Google Cloud Engine: n1-highcpu-16